evolus/pencil/README.md

     npm install electron-packager --save-dev
     ```

-REM # For use from the CLI
+* For use from the CLI
     ```bash
     npm install electron-packager -g
     ```